 - 16 and older: Ages 16 and older may work independently with the animals

-- Commit to volunteering a minimum of 2 hours a month.
+- Commit to volunteering a minimum of 2 hours a month and volunteer whenever it works in your schedule!

 - Questions: Contact our Resource Development Director by email at email@example.com or call (605) 341-3217